mickeycj/brainfuck-compiler/README.md

 **Brainfuck** is a Turing complete, esoteric programming language created in 1993 by Urban Müller.
 It consists of only eight commands and an instruction pointer.
 You can read more about it [here](https://en.wikipedia.org/wiki/Brainfuck).

-Below is an example of a 'Hello, World!' program in Brainfuck:
+Below is an example of a 'Hello, World!' program written in Brainfuck:

 ```brainfuck
 ++++++++++[>+++++++>++++++++++>++++>+<<<<-]>++.>+.+++++++..+++.>++++.------------.<<+++++++++++++++.>.+++.------.--------.>+.>.